 The method used here changes that information to match a browser on an iOS or Android device.
 And that, in turn, tells the Instagram site to display its new mobile version.

 Modern browsers have a way to test what a site looks like with different devices and browsers.
 It’s designed mainly to be able to test responsive designs to see how they look on mobile devices.
-And it’s a feature that can be used here to make the Instagram website things that we’re accessing it through mobile device rather than a desktop browser.
+And it’s a feature that can be used here to make the Instagram website things that we’re accessing it through a mobile device rather than a desktop browser.

 I’ll go through it with some of the major browsers below.
 I’m doing it on Mac; Windows versions are very similar.